matrix-io/matrix-documentation/docs/matrix-core/python-examples/humidity.md

 <!-- Data Update PORT -->
 <details>
 <summary style="font-size: 1.75rem; font-weight: 300;">Data Update Port</summary>
 A connection to the **Data Update Port** will allow us to receive the current humidity data we want.
+The `utils import` takes care of this as well.
+We can define a function and expect humidity data to be passed to it.

 ```language-python
 def humidity_data_callback(data):